OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-088.md

 ## Psalm 88:13

 > But I, Lord, have cried out to You for help,
-> And in the morning my prayer comes before You.
+> And in the morning my prayer reaches You.

 ## Psalm 88:14

-> Lord, why do You reject my soul?
+> Lord, why do You turn away from my soul?
 > Why do You hide Your face from me?

 ---

 ## Psalm 88:15

-> I was miserable and about to die from my youth on;
+> I have been afflicted and near death from my youth;
-> I suffer Your terrors; I grow weary.
+> I endure Your terrors; I grow weary.

 ## Psalm 88:16

-> Your burning anger has passed over me;
+> Your fierce anger has swept over me;
-> Your terrors have destroyed me.
+> Your terrors have undone me.

 ## Psalm 88:17

 > They have surrounded me like water all day long;
-> They have encircled me altogether.
+> They have encircled me completely.

 ## Psalm 88:18

-> You have removed lover and friend far from me;
+> You have taken lover and friend far from me;
-> My acquaintances are in darkness.
+> My acquaintances dwell in darkness.